Battle of Radcot Bridge: Preparatory events

 Richard responded by summoning Woodstock and the other Lords Appellant to the Tower of London; all three refused.

 This was open dissent, and both Richard and the Appellants knew the implications of such defiance.
 According to the author of the Eulogium historiarum, Richard asked Woodstock whether his companions were willing to take arms against him, to which the Duke replied: "we do not rebel or arm ourselves against the King except in order to instruct him".

 Pushed further by Richard, who protested that Parliament did not have the right to command a King even in the case of "the meanest kitchen boy", the Duke darkly reminded his nephew of his own standing: "But I am the son of a king".

 Fearing deposition, King Richard ordered that the citizens of London should take up arms.
 De Vere was despatched to Cheshire, where King Richard had assembled an army of five thousand retainers, under the direct command of Sir Thomas Molineux.
 De Vere now took these southwards towards London.

-The battle
+Battle

 The most direct routes to the capital were blocked by Arundel's men, so de Vere decided to cross the Thames at Radcot, near Faringdon.
 However, the bridge itself was under the guard of Derby's troops; they had also partly dismantled its structure.
 Undeterred, de Vere gave the command to storm the crossing.
 At this point, a larger force of Derby's men arrived from the north, effectively surrounding the Cheshiremen.
 De Vere managed to escape the field, eventually making his way to France; once it was known that he had fled, his army promptly surrendered.
 Among the handful of casualties was Molyneux himself, who was killed during the abortive attempt to cross the Thames.